sehlen-bsi/botan-docs/docs/audit_report/src/01_generic_changes.rst

 --------

 FrodoKEM is a post-quantum key encapsulation algorithm based on unstructured lattices.
-In NIST's standardization process it is a "Round 3 alternate candidate", therefore it likely won't be standardized by NIST.
-However, it is recommended for usage by the BSI since 2020 [TR-02102-1]_.
+In NIST's standardization process, it is a "Round 3 alternate candidate"; therefore, it likely won't be standardized by NIST.
+However, it has been recommended for usage by the BSI since 2020 [TR-02102-1]_.

 Botan now includes a software implementation of FrodoKEM and eFrodoKEM as drafted in the proposed ISO standard [FrodoKEM-ISO]_ document from March 2023.